Brianna Pinto

-Brianna Alexis Smalls Pinto (born May 24, 2000) is an American professional soccer player who plays as a midfielder for North Carolina Courage of the National Women's Soccer League (NWSL).
+Brianna Alexis Smalls Pinto (born May 24, 2000) is an American professional soccer player who plays as a midfielder or forward for Chicago Stars FC of the National Women's Soccer League (NWSL).

-Raised in Durham, North Carolina, Pinto played college soccer for the North Carolina Tar Heels, earning first-team All-American honors in 2019 and 2020.
-She was drafted third overall by NJ/NY Gotham FC in the 2021 NWSL Draft and traded to the Courage at the end of the year.
+Raised in Durham, North Carolina, Pinto played college soccer for the North Carolina Tar Heels, earning first-team All-American honors twice.
+She was drafted third overall by NJ/NY Gotham FC in the 2021 NWSL Draft and then traded to the North Carolina Courage at the end of the season.
+She spent four seasons with the Courage, winning two NWSL Challenge Cups.

 Pinto represented the United States youth national team at the 2016 FIFA U-17 World Cup and the 2018 FIFA U-20 World Cup.
-At age 16, she became the youngest player called up to the senior national squad for the 2017 SheBelieves Cup.
+At age 16, she was called up to the senior national squad for the 2017 SheBelieves Cup.
 She was named the U.S. Soccer Young Female Player of the Year in 2019.

 Early life

 Pinto was born in New Haven, Connecticut and grew up in Durham, North Carolina.
 At age 9, her father Hassan, who played for North Carolina's men's soccer team, placed her on the boys team at Triangle FC in Raleigh, North Carolina after contacting former North Carolina women's players, Mia Hamm, Kristine Lilly and Cindy Parlow, who told him they developed at an early age by playing against boys.
 At age 13, she joined Capital Area Soccer League (CASL) ECNL, also in Raleigh, playing there from 2014 to 2017, before joining NTH Tophat in Atlanta in 2018.